thadryanjs/Portfolio/README.md

 ### Examples By Language

-Here you will find smaller programs where I tinker with a variety of languages: Python, Perl, C, C++, and Java.
+Here you will find smaller programs where practice a variety of languages: Python, Perl, C, C++, and Java.
 For R code, see the above classifier as I generally use it for Data Science tasks only.

 ### PythonInTheWyld.com